 What the kids are doing looks like so much fun; I often find myself wishing that I was allowed to just sit and paint with the group.
 For the last hour of the program, the teaching assistants and I jump in to help the kid with their homework so that when they go home after 6pm they can actually relax and unwind a bit.

 - Serge El Helou leads students in the music skills session

-Following choir they split into two groups that are distinguished by those who previously drummed with Mr. Hafez, and those who are new to the program.
+Following choir, they split into two groups that are distinguished by those who previously drummed with Mr. Hafez and those who are new to the program.
 One group does percussion with Mr. Hafez (who is a very popular teacher at Moffet) and another group goes with Mr. Hanna or Mr. Serge to practice music drills and exercises in Western and Arab music.
-Everytime I hear them drum or sing I’m amazed by how quickly these kids learn new concepts and skills.
-They are already pretty good at matching pitches, and have learned so many drum rhythms.
+Every time I hear the drum or sing I’m amazed by how quickly these kids learn new concepts and skills.
+They are already pretty good at matching pitches and have learned so many drum rhythms.
 I cannot wait to see what they are adept at in the next few weeks!